Are You a U.S. Citizen Thinking of Accepting a Foreign Assignment? Some U.S. Tax Matters You Should Know Before You

 To mitigate the above, the IRS always views the substance over legal form of an employee-employer or master-servant relationship under common law definition to hold.
-Further, IRS Revenue Ruling 87-41 dictates that subject to a twenty point analysis it may be possible to declare earnings on IRS Form 1040 as line 1 wages (versus as an independent contractor or self-employed individual on IRS Form 1040- Schedule C) and subject this wage income to only the employee ½ of the SE tax using Form 8919, Uncollected Social Security and Medicare Tax on Wages, where an individual works for a U.S. corporation issuing them wage income on Form 1099-MISC, as box 7- Nonemployee Compensation.
+Further, IRS Revenue Ruling 87-41 dictates that subject to a twenty point analysis it may be possible to declare earnings on IRS Form 1040 as line 1 wages (versus as an independent contractor or self-employed individual on IRS Form 1040- Schedule C) and subject this wage income to only the employee ½ of the SE tax using Form 8919, Uncollected Social Security and Medicare Tax on Wages, where an individual works for a U.S. business issuing them wage income on Form 1099-NEC, as box 1- Nonemployee Compensation.
 If they work for a foreign corporation then there are no U.S. SE or FICA tax implications.

-Where clearly the individual fails the common law employee-employer definition or it may be difficult to apply IRS Revenue Ruling 87-41 to avoid U.S. FICA SE taxes then the self-employed taxpayer may consider: 1) Totalization/ Social Security Agreements reached between the U.S. and thirty (30) countries that may alleviate U.S. SE FICA taxes, failing which, 2) going on a foreign or a third party payroll, 3) having their client put them on payroll, 4) having a non-related person own a foreign entity that in turn pays them a wage, or 5) a U.S. SE person doing business abroad may also do business directly through a foreign entity to avoid U.S. FICA SE taxes, where they have not checked the box on Form 8832 (Entity Classification Election) to be treated as a one-member disregarded entity that automatically defaults to a Schedule C (Profit or Loss from a Business).
+Where clearly the individual fails the common law employee-employer definition or it may be difficult to apply IRS Revenue Ruling 87-41 to avoid U.S. FICA SE taxes then the self-employed taxpayer may consider: 1) Totalization/ Social Security Agreements reached between the U.S. and thirty (30) countries that may alleviate U.S. SE FICA taxes, failing which, 2) going on a foreign or a third party payroll PEO type arrangement, 3) having their client put them on payroll, 4) having a non-related person own a foreign entity that in turn pays them a wage, or 5) a U.S. SE person doing business abroad may also do business directly through a foreign entity to avoid U.S. FICA SE taxes, where they have not checked the box on Form 8832 (Entity Classification Election) to be treated as a one-member disregarded entity that automatically defaults to a Schedule C (Profit or Loss from a Business).
 Assuming the foreign entity is an active business (no Sub Part F income- generally passive income), then we recognize shareholder or owner corporate deferral reporting of both salary and dividends on a cash paid basis.